szczyglis-dev/py-gpt/README.md

 - Added auto-replacement of sandbox download links in Assistants with links to downloaded local files.
 - Added setup for Poetry.
-- Added connectin timeout config option to Google Search plugin.
+- Added connection timeout config option to Google Search plugin.
 - Fixed recursion error on app exit.
 - Updated dependencies.